בְּרֵאשִׁית

 Vayomer | ELOHIM | YeHi | Or | VayeHi-Or

-We will see later that when Adam was created, only when the breath of HaShem/God entered Adam through his nostrils was it said of him to be alive, so it is the same here.
-By the breath of ELOHIM/GOD, or by His voice, was the light created, and so will all things created in the six days of Creation.
+I know that this translation sounds different from the usual, “‘Let there be light’ and there was light,” that we are used to reading from other Bible translations.
+However, this is what I see when I read it.
+When HaShem, our God, said the words, “Be light”, and that is it, light came into existence, and light has existed ever since.
+We will see later that when Adam/man was created, only when the breath of HaShem/God entered Adam through his nostrils was he said to be alive, so it is the same here.
+By the breath of HaShem/GOD, or by His voice, was the light created, and so will all things be created in the six days of Creation.
 Everything will be created only by the breath of HaShem, our God and Creator.
 All things created by ELOHIM/GOD/ADONAI/HASHEM come from Him, by His breath that gave life to all in existence.
+Except with Adam, with Adam/man/us, it was a little more personal.
+HaShem came close to him, while Adam had no life, only a body, and breathed into his nostrils, HaShem’s own personal breath, and Adam was said to be a living being after that—no words, just breath, almost like a kiss.

 יְהִי/Yehi

-This word means to be, become, come to pass, exist, happen, fall out.
-When God voiced the word Yehi, the light came into existence, and ever since then, light has been a permanent creation that has never, since then, has not departed; ever since then, it has always been.
+This word means to be, become, come to pass, exist, happen, or fall out.
+When God voiced the word Yehi, the light came into existence, and ever since then, light has been a permanent creation that has never departed; ever since then, it has always been.

-ELOHIM saw that the light was good, and ELOHIM separated the light from the darkness.
+And ELOHIM saw the light, for it was good/pleasant, and ELOHIM separated the light from the darkness.

 4